thestippe/thestippe.github.io/_drafts/statistics/survival_example.md

 9.64384
 </div>

-## The model
+## The models

+We will try and fit two models: first we will try with an Exponential likelihood,

+$$
+Y \sim \mathcal{Exponential}(\lambda)
+$$

-We will use a Weibull likelihood, which is a quite flexible distribution, which allows for fat tails, and it should thereby be more robust than a Gamma distribution.
+we will then try with a Weibull likelihood, which is a quite flexible distribution, which allows for fatter tails, and it should thereby be more robust than an exponential or a Gamma distribution.

 $$
 Y \sim \mathcal{Weibull}(\sigma, \lambda)